biati-digital/alfred-calculate-anything/README.md

 There are several workflows out there but i just needed a workflow that worked naturally for example you can open alfred and type 100 + 9 and alfred will give you a result no need for keywords or hotkeys it just works, i wanted to be able to just type 100 + 16% or 100 euros to usd or 100km to cm or 100 years to hours and a large etc. and so this workflow was created.

 ## Features
-- **Natural language** - type 100 euros to dollars or 100€ to $ or 100eur usd or 100 euros a dolares.
+- **Natural language** - type 100 euros to dollars or 100 euros in usd or 100€ to $ or 100eur usd or 100 euros a dolares.
 It does not matter, the same result will be displayed.
 - **Currency** - No need to enter API keys
 - **Units** - 100 kilometers to meters or 100 km to m or simply 100km m
 - **Percentages** - 100 + 16% | 100 - 16% etc.